-Sassone and Sobocinski [48] have generalised RPOs to groupoid RPOs, in a 2-category whose 2-cells (i.e. arrows between arrows) are isomorphisms.
+Sassone and Sobocinski have generalised RPOs to groupoid RPOs, in a 2-category whose 2-cells (that is, arrows between arrows) are isomorphisms (Sassone and Sobocinski 2002).
 They advocate treating graphical and other dynamic entities as arrows in such a 2-category; the 2-cells keep track of the identity of nodes (which is essential for RPOs to exist) and have the potential to serve as witnesses for rich structural congruences.
-An advantage of their approach over s-categories is that composition is total, though this comes at the cost of a more complicated notion of "2-RPO".
-Our s-categories are well-behaved, and lend themselves easily to the detailed analysis of transitions in the particular case of bigraphs and link graphs, e.g. the characterisation of all IPOs for a given span (Theorem 6.18).
-Thus for our own work the motivation to pass to 2-categories is hitherto weak; however, the 2-categorical approach clearly deserves further investigation for these and other non-trivial applications.
+An advantage of their approach over s-categories is that composition is total, though this comes at the cost of a more complicated notion of '2-RPO'.
+Our s-categories are well-behaved, and lend themselves easily to the detailed analysis of transitions in the particular case of bigraphs and link graphs, for example, the characterisation of all IPOs for a given span (Theorem 3.18).The 2-categorical approach clearly deserves further development; but until it can be shown to improve the treatment of results such as the characterisation of IPOs and the adequacy theorem, there is good reason to retain the present approach.